-In conclusion, HBW was independently positively assoschool-aged children and adolescents, and the associations differed by gender-specific and specific factors.
+In conclusion, HBW was independently positively assoschool-aged children and adolescents, and the associalate specific factors.
 Data suggest that gender and educational stages should be regarded as specific stratified characteristics for the effects on overweight/obesity.
 More importantly, HBW possibly interplayed synergistically with insufficient physical activity time to increase the risk of overweight/obesity across gender and educational stages.
 Therefore, intensive attention should be paid earlier in life for the population born with high weight.
-Sufficient physical activity promotion seems to be a promising strategy for overweight/obesity intervention in children and adolescents with HBW.
+Sufficient physical activity promotion seems to be a promising strategy for overweight/obesity intervention in children Al training, and similar technologies and adolescents with HBW.